Three one-week workshops will be held in Hamburg, Berlin, and Kampala.

 system (ECTS) points from the University of Basel.
 To achieve this, they are required to:

-- Participate in the introductory workshop from 16 to 20 April 2018 in Hamburg,
+- Participate in the introductory workshop from 8-12 April 2019 in Hamburg, Germany.

-- Participate in the final face to face course with field testing of developed case studies from 15 to 19 October 2018
+- Participate in the final face-to-face workshop with field-testing of developed case studies from

 The programme budget covers economy-class flights, visa fees and accommodation.
 Daily meals are provided;